Motion Blur vs. Ghosting: The Difference between These 2 Artifacts – From the HDR Photography Workshop Series

 Conclusion & Learn More!

 Ghosting is caused by the combination of the 3 shots with moving objects while motion blur is caused by the moving object with a slow shutter speed.
 The speed of the moving object and the shutter speed will determine the amount of motion blur and ghosting that will be caused in the image.
 Although some photographers intentionally use the ghosting artifact to create effects in their images, ghosting may not always be intentional.
-The only way to fix ghosting across a bracketed sequence is to use Photoshop.
+If necessary, you can use Photoshop or other editing software to fix ghosting across a bracketed sequence.

 For more HDR education, be sure to check out our HDR Tutorial by SLR Lounge.
 This comprehensive “gold standard” guide will give you a mastery of HDR photography, from the scene considerations to the actual shooting to the post production.
 Click here for more info.